laumosa/Final-project/README.md

 The data shows a trend of increasing obesity rates from 2011 to 2021.
 In 2011, the lowest sample had less than 1% of obese individuals, whereas in 2021, the lowest sample was over 6%.

 When examining the samples with the highest obesity rates, we notice that each year, there is at least one sample where the percentage of obese individuals falls between 55% and 60%.
 However, it is evident that the number of individuals within this range increases as the years progress.

+It is evident that although the samples with the highest obesity rates remain relatively consistent each year, the samples with the lowest percentage rates have undergone significant changes over time.
+As the years progress, there are fewer samples with a low obesity rate.

 ![DB1_evolution_obesity](https://github.com/laumosa/Final-project/assets/83134591/fdf734a6-d5de-451d-a6ce-e790be657411)